Steigen Arctic wilderness outdoor adventure (FEBRUARY)

 Booking code: dutch02e (starting 17 February)

-The costs of joining this expedition is 125o Euro.
+The costs of joining this outdoor adventure is 1275 Euro.

 Flights and transfers are not included.
-Daily expenses like food, drinks, diesel are shared among the participants and the staff.
+Daily expenses like food, drinks, diesel and the rent of some mountain cabins are shared among the participants and the staff.
 See FAQ for more details.

 LOCATION and how to get there